 Hello!
 I’m Josie, The Mindful Cook.
 Welcome!

-In 2016 I left my corporate career in the hope that I could do something with my love of food & cooking.
+At the start of 2016, I left my corporate career in the hope that I could do something with my love of food & cooking.
 I was burnt out, frustrated, and acutely aware that I should be doing something quite different to what I was doing!

 The Mindful Cook was born out of my belief that there’s a real need for people to see beyond the diet industry for the answers to long-term health and happiness, and to learn how to take a holistic approach to health and well-being: Mind, Body and Food.